kamrik/IntroText/labs/lab4-GitHubPages.md

 - Searching in text - wildcards and the basics of regex

+## Submission instructions
+Submit the following on D2L:
+- link to your github.io page  (for example: https://kamrik.github.io/notes )
+- link to your repository (for example: https://github.com/kamrik/notes )
+- screenshot of the github.io page
+  - if you couldn't get the page to workig, then submit a screenshot of your repository front page

 ## Step 1 - Enable GitHub Pages on your repo
 Open the GitHub repo you created during the lab last week.
 If you haven’t created a GitHub repo, create one using items 1 to 4 from the last week’s lab instructions.